 Cadet uniforms are issued by the Cadet Unit each year.
 Cadet uniform is to be worn correctly at all times during the day including travelling to and from school.
-Articles of Cadet clothing must not be worn on non-cadet days, including weekends (except at camps).
+Articles of Cadet clothing must not be worn on noncadet days, including weekends (except at camps).
 Sleeves must be rolled down and a slouch or bush hat must be worn at recess, lunch and parades.

-Girls hair must be worn in a bun at the base of the head.

-The anorak may only be worn in Terms 2 and 3 over the top of a cadet jumper.
+Any long hair must be worn in a bun at the base of the head.
+The ski japara/duffle coat may only be worn over the top of a Cadet jumper.